 This prize recognizes the author or authors of an article published in Enterprise & Society judged to be the best of those that have appeared in the volume previous to the year of the BHC annual meeting.
 It is named in recognition of Philip Scranton's deep contributions to Enterprise & Society and is generously funded by Cambridge University Press.
 The Philip Scranton Best Article Prize Committee shall consist of three members, one of whom will be the chair.
 Each member serves a three-year term, rotating onto the committee as junior member, then becoming chair, and then exiting after serving a final year as senior member.
 The Chair of the committee shall preside over the entire process.

 This prize consists of a $500 award (endowed) and a plaque.
 Only dissertations written in English will be considered.
 The Secretary-Treasurer will post notices about the prize in suitable newsletters, journals, guides, electronic media, and in the BHC's call for conference papers.
 Any dissertation in business history completed in the three calendar years immediately prior to the annual meeting can be nominated or considered, but may be submitted only once for the committee's consideration.
-Nominations (or self-nominations) are to consist of a cover letter, the dissertation abstract, and the author's c.v. and are to be sent to each member of the prize committee.
+Nominations (or self-nominations) are to consist of a cover letter, the dissertation abstract, and the author's c.v. and are to be sent to email@example.com.
 The prize committee is to consist of three members, one of whom will be the chair.
 Each member serves a three-year term, rotating onto the committee as junior member, then becoming chair, and then exiting after serving a final year as senior member.
 The Chair of the Krooss Prize Committee shall preside over the entire process and chair the plenary dissertation session at the BHC annual meeting.
 The committee will screen the materials from the nomination process and from these nominations draw up a short list of dissertations (roughly, 8 to 10) that the committee will consider as semifinalists.
 Authors will be notified and asked to send each committee member a copy of his or her dissertation.
 From these the committee will narrow the candidates down to no more than five finalists, who are to present their dissertations at the annual meeting.
 Selection of the winner is to be determined by the committee either prior to or following the presentations by finalists selected by the committee, depending on the committee's preference.